gkiefer/home2l/README.md

 ## Easy Driver Development in C/C++, Python or Any Other Language

-An API for *resource* drivers allows to easily add support for new hardware.
+An API for *resource* drivers allows to easily add support for new hardware or services.
 A driver can be implemented

 - in native C/C++ code,
 - as a shell script,
 - in Python.

 For all three cases, documented examples are available in the source tree.

+MQTT-enabled devices can be imported directly using the MQTT gateway driver.

 ## Easy Integration of Do-It-Yourself Hardware